In a recent study from the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.

 Here’s a man that leads a global hotel chain and is old enough to be my grandfather, yet he understands social media.

 Here are some of the things he does right:

 - Blogs consistently – Mr. Marriott blogs once a week, which probably is as much as he can manage since he is so busy.
-But like I mentioned above, each post is long enough to justify once a week.
+But like I mentioned above, each post is long enough to justify the once-a-week schedule.

 - Blogs about sensitive subjects – many Fortune 500 company lawyers recommend their CEOs not blog because of the PR nightmare it could turn into.
-Mr. Marriott not only blogs, but he tackles things that his customers are thinking about, like the CEO succession or when there was a hostage scare at one of his hotels.
+Mr. Marriott not only blogs, but he tackles things that his customers are thinking about like the CEO succession or a hostage scare at one of his hotels.

 - Blogs about life – Mr. Marriott isn’t all business.
-He’ll take the time to mention how he regrets not spending more time on the golf course or he shares his observations on the human condition.
+He’ll talk about regretting not spending more time on the golf course or share his observations on the human condition.
 You really feel like you get to know the CEO of this Fortune 500 company when you read his blog.

 By the way, you might wonder how Marriott Hotels benefits from this blog.
-The greater connection with their customers is obvious.
-What’s not so obvious is the money they are making.
+The greater connection with its customers is obvious.
+What’s not so obvious is the money the company is making.

 The hotel chain actually reported that they make about $4 million in sales from readers clicking through to book rooms, which proves that you can monetize social media.

 Lesson #3: Niche Blogs to Build Brand Awareness

 Do you love technology and science?
 If so, then you’ll love General Electric’s blog.
 They actually have a lot of them…